 A collection of bottles gathered on the kitchen counter does not a home bar make.
 To set the scene for a cocktail party, dedicate a specific spot to your drinks.
-The best type of home bar to choose will depend on how much room you to have to play with, and, of course, the type of occasion you intend to use it for.
+When deciding which home bar ideas are best for your space, remember: it all depends on how much room you to have to play with, and, of course, the type of occasion you intend to use it for.
 “There are different kinds of nights,” explains Guinness.
 “There’s watching a film, eating lovely food, catching up and not having to be ‘on’ – that’s the joy of best friends, you can be yourself in all that disgusting glory.
 The other kind would be thinking you’re going to have one of those [more relaxed] nights, and ending up singing karaoke at 3am.”

 Those with a taste for the theatrical should consider the classic drinks trolley.
 The retro design is as chic as it is practical, and ideal for those short on space – wheel it out when the clock strikes happy hour and tuck it away when the proverbial bell rings for last orders.
 If you’re planning on making your home bar the focal point of the room, a console table is a good option.
 Consider investing in bar ornaments such as decorative trays and plateaus, too; arranging your drinks in curated clusters will help transform your bar from a simple storage unit to a statement feature.
 For a more understated approach, opt for a side table or display cabinet; perched on the sidelines, these will draw the eye only when directed that way.

 Presentation is key when it comes to cocktails, but selecting the appropriate glass isn’t just about aesthetics.
 Beyond its basic function as a vessel, a glass has two purposes: to enhance aromas and maintain a drink’s temperature.